Act 250 (Vermont law): Ten Criteria

 The intent of the Act was to create a more esthetic Vermont by protecting rivers, air, the forest's ability to support wildlife, and to preserve Vermont's natural resources.
 One concern was forest conservation, and the prevention of excessive clear cutting.

 Controversy

 The law has been controversial since its implementation.
 It is often costly to implement restrictions placed on commercial projects.

 In his 2002 gubernatorial campaign, Governor Jim Douglas ran on a platform that included restructuring Act 250.

+It has been known as the "third rail" of Vermont politics.
+In 2023, state senator Ann Cummings argued that it has been more controversial than Vermont's civil unions law passed in 2000.
+She claimed that the law brought about the number one challenge Vermont faces which is whether it wants to be a "state or a theme park".